aklinker1/realm-ts-class-decorators/README.md

 };
 ```

-There are several things wrong with this for Typescript and class usage in general:
+However, there are several things wrong with this for TypeScript and class usage in general:

 1. The class __needs__ to extend `Realm.Object`
    - Functions like `addListener` or `isValid` on models from `realm.objectForPrimaryKey` will NOT be present (See [realm-js #2430](https://github.com/realm/realm-js/issues/2430) for more info)